iblong2iyushi/Ankit-rana.github.io/_posts/2015-12-07-argparse-tutorial.md

 <img src="../../../../../images/6.PNG">
 </td></tr>
 </table>
-Thank you everyone for going through this.
+Thank you everyone for going through this tutorial.
 I hope this helps you as it helped me.